Ampersand: Programming languages

+In the Xbase family of languages, which includes dBase and FoxPro, a singe ampersand signifies macro substitution (where elements of program code are stored in a variable for evaluation at run time).
+A pair of consecutive ampersands marks the start of an in-line comment.

 In MASM 80x86 Assembly Language, & is the Substitution Operator, which tells the assembler to replace a macro parameter or text macro name with its actual value.

 Ampersand is the name of a reactive programming language, which uses relation algebra to specify information systems.